 We would appreciate your opinion on the candidate’s career achievements, strengths and weaknesses, initiative, creativity, their ability to contribute in a peer-to-peer learning environment, and how the program fits with the candidate’s career aspirations.

-The Master of Science in Cybersecurity program offers only two types of scholarships: one covers 50% of the cost of tuition; the other covers 25% of the cost of tuition.
+The Master of Science in Cybersecurity program offers two types of scholarships: one covers 50% of the cost of tuition; the other covers 25% of the cost of tuition.
 Scholarship funds only apply to courses that are required for graduation from the program.
 Our scholarships are very limited at this time and you should explore a variety of funding options.

 You're automatically considered for scholarships; there is no separate scholarship application.

 Note that if you are interested in our limited scholarships, we encourage you to apply for admission to the program at the earliest date possible.
-The advantage of applying by our Priority Deadlines is that you will be among the first considered for scholarships.
+The advantage of applying by our Priority Deadline is that you will be among the first considered for scholarships.